Community Recreation Center

 969 Kiely Boulevard

 The Community Recreation Center (CRC) is located in Central Park.
 Offices hours: Monday through Thursday, 8 am to 8 pm; Friday, 8 am to 5 pm; Saturday, 9 am to 12 pm.
 Closed on Sunday.
 It is a 27,000 sq. ft. facility with a multi-purpose room and activity rooms, ceramics room and offices.
 The Center is the hub of operations for all department recreation activities.
-Activities held here include: youth and adult creative arts, dance, special interest, fitness and aerobics classes, Therapeutic Recreation Services programs, Junior Theatre, Pre-Kindergarten program, class registration, facility reservations, and seasonal special events.
-For information regarding classes and programs, call (408) 615-3140.
+Activities held here include: youth and adult creative arts, dance, special interest, fitness and group exercise classes, Therapeutic Recreation Services programs, Junior Theatre, Pre-Kindergarten program, class registration, facility reservations, and seasonal special events.
+For information regarding classes and programs see the current Recreation Activities Guide or call (408) 615-3140.

 Reservations are accepted in person for the Community Recreation Center, Central Park Pavilion and Arbor, Gazebo and specific park facilities.
 Certain rules and regulations apply.

 This ballfield, with lights for night games, is located adjacent to Buchser Middle School.
 For rental information, contact Milee Beaulieu at (408) 615-3160 or at firstname.lastname@example.org.